 The vision of Pascack Bible Church is to help people Worship God, Love One Another and Serve the World.
-Put another way, we are trying to help people come to know, love and praise God, and then care for other people just like Jesus did, and to specifically serve the world through meeting the physical, emotional and spiritual needs of other people.
-This final component is something we truly value at PBC.
+We desire to see people come to know, love and praise God, and then care for other people just like Jesus did.
 We look for opportunities to serve people outside our fellowship both in our local communities and in distant lands.
 Ultimately we believe that the greatest act of service we can provide is in helping people experience a life changing relationship with God through Jesus Christ.
-Therefore, our humanitarian efforts walk hand in hand with our proclamation of what we have come to know as the Good News of Jesus.
+Therefore, our humanitarian efforts walk hand and hand with our proclamation of what we have come to know as the Good News of Jesus.

 The mission of the Navigators is to know Christ and make Him known to the nations.
 Jesus Himself tells us the harvest is plentiful, but the workers are few.
 We pray for God to raise up laborers for the Great Commission.
 My work with the People Resources Team of the Navigators contributes to missionaries being spiritually, emotionally and relationally whole and healthy.
 Missionaries are not superheroes and they at times need someone to help them.
 I meet one-on-one, in small groups and teach seminars when ministering to these laborers.
 Most of my work is with Navigator staff and missionaries, however God has allowed my team to influence many other mission agencies.